 In the case where protective devices are used to reduce the effects of events, to avoid some events, or to protect the structure, the effectiveness of the devices shall be demonstrated by test.

-Mechanical damage inspection and indicators
+Mechanical damage NDT and indicators

 ECSS-E-ST-32-01_0810150

-Close visual inspection shall be performed for each PFCI and FCI, just before each launch or just before closeout of surrounding structure after which mechanical damage is no longer credible, as determined in 8.4.3.2.
+Close visual testing shall be performed for each PFCI and FCI, just before each launch or just before closeout of surrounding structure after which mechanical damage is no longer credible, as determined in 8.4.3.2.

 ECSS-E-ST-32-01_0810151

-NDI shall meet the requirements of clause 10.3.
+NDT shall meet the requirements of clause 10.3 and ECSS-Q-ST-70-15.

 ECSS-E-ST-32-01_0810152